 Proper Winter Watering Timing

 Now that you know watering your grass is essential even during the winter, knowing when to water is the next step.
 It is best to water your grass before the ground is too cold and ahead of the frost.
-This will help keep your lawn and its roots safe from frost damage while ensuring it has the moisture it needs to thrive.
+This will help keep your lawn and its roots safe from frost damage while ensuring it has time to soak the moisture it needs to thrive.
 Water helps the grass to survive over the long winter and fight against the normal damage that comes from cold and frost during the winter season.
 Try to water your entire lawn in the daytime at least a couple of days before the frost is set to hit.
 This will give the water plenty of time to reach the roots and soak into the surrounding soil.

 Don’t Over Water